Vorarlberger Bergkäse: History

 The production of cheese has a long tradition in the Bregenz Forest.
 The Celts first brought the region into contact with livestock and alpine agriculture.
 They used alpine pastures and already practiced professional Alpine cheese making.
-However, up until the second half of the 17th century, mainly sour cheese was made.
+However, until the second half of the 17th century, mainly sour cheese was made.
 After the end of the Thirty Years' War (1618–1648), herdsmen from the neighboring canton of Appenzell in Switzerland came to the Bregenz Forest.
 They brought the art of so-called "fat senning" with them and taught it to the Bregenz Forest farmers.
 By fat senning, the milk is not skimmed, but cheese is made from the whole milk.
 This is how hard cheese is made.
 The fat senning in Vorarlberg resulted in the emergence of Vorarlberger Bergkäse.
 Only natural rennet is used.

 In the middle of the 18th century, so much hard cheese was being produced in Vorarlberg that it was no longer possible to sell it in Vorarlberg alone, so that it was professionally organised and sold mainly to Italy.